 Established in 1998 by Kate Purser, Footsteps Dance Academy is based in the Cambridgeshire town of St. Neots.
 A practising primary school teacher as well as the principal of Footsteps Dance Academy, Kate has attended dance classes herself from the age of 3 and went on to take her first teaching exam at the age of 16.
 After gaining experience of teaching in her home school in Northamptonshire, Kate began teaching under her own name in 1998.
+As of September 2022, Footsteps Dance Academy is now managed by Jemma Hicks, a former pupil of Kate Purser.
+Jemma, who is also a practising primary school teacher, attended classes from the age of 6 and went on to take her first teaching exam at the age of 20.
 Footsteps Dance Academy now comprises of around 100 students ranging from age 2 to professional levels.

 The various classes follow progression from simple movement and musical awareness towards an understanding of the more advanced ballet steps.
 Initial classes focus on the development of arm and feet positions, as well as the foundation steps which prepare students for work in higher grades.
 Dance patterns in the lower grades concentrate on 'character', while in the higher grades the focus in on the quality and accuracy of the steps.